AI Feed

 But AI agents don't browse like humans do.

-They don't care about your hero image or your brand story on the homepage.
-They're not scrolling through your blog archive looking for insights.
-They're scanning thousands of pages per second, looking for structured, specific answers to precise questions.
+They don't care about your hero image.
+They're scanning thousands of pages per second for structured, specific answers.

-When a buyer asks ChatGPT "what's the lead time for custom CNC machining in the Midwest?" the AI isn't reading your entire website.
-It's looking for a page that directly answers that question.
-If you don't have one, you're invisible.
+When a buyer asks ChatGPT "what's the lead time for custom CNC machining in the Midwest?" — the AI isn't reading your website.
+It's looking for a page that directly answers that.
+No page?
+You're invisible.

 How it works